-A more detailed explanation of these priorities and how we seek to achieve them can be found in the strategy sections on pages xx-xx.
+A more detailed explanation of these priorities and how we seek to achieve them can be found in the strategy sections on the following pages.
+This is not an exhaustive list of everything we do, as there are core services that constitute our 'business as usual' that are not necessarily specifically mentioned in the following section.

-Our core services

-Some copy to explain that this is not an exhaustive list of everything we do that there is 'business as usual' that is not necessarily covered in the following pages.